University of Massachusetts-Amherst

 Speech & Hearing Sciences

-Dr. Coles-White received a B.S. degree in Speech and Hearing Sciences from Columbia College, in Columbia, South Carolina in 1980 and her M.S. in Speech Pathology from the University of North Carolina at Chapel Hill in 1991.
-She earned her Ph.D. in Communication Disorders from the University of Massachusetts-Amherst in 1998.
+Dr. Coles-White is a professor of Speech-Language Pathology here at Andrews University.
+She obtained a B.S. in Speech & Hearing Sciences from Columbia College, South Carolina and a M.S. in Speech Pathology from the University of North Carolina at Chapel Hill.
+After earning her M.S., she continued on to earned her Ph.D. in Communication Disorders from the University of Massachusetts-Amherst in 1998.

 Teaches the following graduate and 5-year classes: